AWS Board Team

 Leader Finance

-Elaine has a Masters in International & European Law from the University of Amsterdam, NL and a Postgraduate Certificate in Sustainable Business from the University of Cambridge, UK.
-She is the Head of Sustainability Risk Management at Swiss Re and is a member of the board of the UN Principles for Sustainable Insurance.
-She grew up in Ireland and lives in Zurich, and is a dual citizen of Ireland and Switzerland.
+I hold a Master’s degree in International & European Law from the University of Amsterdam and a Postgraduate Certificate in Sustainable Business from the University of Cambridge.
+Professionally, I work as Head of Sustainability Risk Management at Swiss Re and serve as a board member of the UN Principles for Sustainable Insurance.

 Contact: elaine.obrien@afghanwomensupport.ch